-'Can you be trusted?': Bridges' exchange with iwi chair who says new rule 'smacks of discrimination'
+Covid 19 coronavirus: Bridges' exchange with iwi leader who says marae rule 'smacks of discrimination'

-A bill allowing police to enter marae "smacks of discrimination" an iwi spokesman has told MPs.
+A bill allowing police to enter marae without a search warrant "smacks of discrimination" an iwi spokesman has told MPs.

 National Iwi Chairs Forum spokesman Rahui Papa told the Epidemic Response Committee this morning there was a "growing feeling" that the efforts of the Government are undermining iwi.